 Stainless steel wire and nylon are both good materials for a washing line.
 They both have their place, but I’m going to go for stainless steel, as it is less stretchy and will probably harbour less dirt between the interwoven strands.

-It is.
-It may be twice the price of an ‘off the shelf’ washing line, but you only need to install it once…
+The washing line may be twice the price of an ‘off the shelf’ clothesline, but you only need to fit it once…

 Stainless steel has been used in marine environments for years.
 It is a good tried and tested product.

 A stainless steel washing line should be no different to any other washing line.
-As with an ordinary washing line, the correct size and type of wire needs to be selected.
+As with an ordinary clothesline, the correct size and type of wire needs to be selected.

-We have to consider what components are best to create the washing line.
+We have to consider what components are best to create the clothesline.
 This basically boils down to what type of stainless steel wire do we use and how do we fix the ends?

 There are different types of wire with different properties, therefore we need to choose the best wire to match the needs of a washing line.
 We need to consider…